 Secondly, as we expand our consciousness, we become more aware of the many new choices available to us.
 This, coupled with the fact that technology and societal shifts of many outdated paradigms, have left us with an infinite amount of choices compared to even 10 years ago!

-If we aren’t razor focused in our intentions, we may very easily create a substantial mess and produce absolutely no results!
+If we aren’t razor-focused with our intentions, we may very easily create a substantial mess and produce absolutely no results!

 When describing “expanding” consciousness, I like to use the analogy of a computer.